HuanPham5/HuanPham5.github.io/index.md

 classes: wide
 ---

-# Welcome

 I'm a PhD student in Computer Science at the University of Oklahoma, passionate about applying artificial intelligence to solve complex healthcare challenges.
-My research focuses on neuroimaging analysis, medical education enhancement, and environmental health disparities.
+My research focuses on neuroimaging analysis, medical education enhancement, environmental health disparities and bioinformatics

 ## Research Interests
 - **Neuroimaging & Mental Health**: Developing GANs and deep learning models for schizophrenia classification using fMRI data